Skip to main content

 app = Flask(__name__)

-@app.route("/webhook/heymarket", methods=["POST"])
+@app.route("/webhooks/heymarket", methods=["POST"])

-def handle_event():
+def handle_heymarket_event():

 payload = request.get_json()